nordtheme/nord/CONTRIBUTING.md

 ### Port Projects

-Nord is a large open source project with [support for many port projects][gh-profile-repo-search-nord] and is intentionally very modular.
+Rosely is a large open source project with [support for many port projects][gh-profile-repo-search-rosely] and is intentionally very modular.
 Each port project lives in its own repository.

 **Please make sure to determine the correct repository before you continue!**

-Contributions related to a [Nord port project][gh-readme-port-projects] belong to the specific repository while contributions related to Nord itself are welcome in this main repository.
+Contributions related to a [Rosely port project][gh-readme-port-projects] belong to the specific repository while contributions related to Rosely itself are welcome in this main repository.
 This helps all members, committers and maintainer in this project to process every contribution faster without organization overhead.

 ### Bug Reports

 A bug is a *demonstrable problem* that is caused by the code in the repository.
-This section guides you through submitting a bug report for Nord.
+This section guides you through submitting a bug report for Rosely.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior and find related reports.

 **Do NOT report security vulnerabilities in public issues!** Please contact the core team members and the project owner in a responsible manner by [email][email] only.
 We will assess the issue as soon as possible on a best-effort basis and will give you an estimate for when we have a fix and release available for an eventual public disclosure.